Tuesday, December 31, 2019

 Of course, "Turn, Turn, Turn" was a number one hit for the Byrds in 1965.
 But note that the 1965 concert this comes from took place months before that Byrds version was released.
 The song was well known already in folk music circles, because it had been written and performed by Pete Seeger, so Lightfoot's version is based on that and has nothing to do with the Byrds version.

 Speaking of those Joni Mitchell concerts I mentioned above, I had a lot of trouble figuring out exactly when and where those were recorded.
 Turns out I had the same problem here.
 The bootleg I found claimed the show was from Ottawa, Canada, but didn't mention the specific venue.
-I did some Googling to try to figure it out.
-In the end, I concluded the concert wasn't recorded in Ottawa at all.
-One clue is that I found a reference that Lightfoot played at the Riverboat in Toronto on January 18, 1966, and continued to play there for the next two weeks.
+Other versions of this same bootleg claim it took place at the Riverboat in Toronto, Canada.
+When I first posted this, I decided that it probably took place at the Riverboat, mostly due to a reference that Lightfoot played at the Riverboat in Toronto on January 18, 1966, and continued to play there for the next two weeks.
 That means it was highly likely he was still playing there on January 27th.

 As usual, I'm probably way too verbose with these write-ups.
 But the bottom line is, this is a great performance with great sound quality, and it's a real treasure to have such a recording all the way from the start of 1966.
 Even if you're like me and you're not a big Lightfoot fan, this is a very solid album that definitely deserves to be released.
 In fact, I like it more than any of his official albums.